Multi-Relevance: Coexisting but Distinct Notions of Scale in Large Systems

-We will refer to \eqref{eq:mixture_model} as the ``$\phi^4$ mixture model''.
+We refer to \eqref{eq:mixture_model} as the ``$\phi^4$ mixture model''.
 Here, the usual kinetic term has been replaced by a generic positive semi-definite matrix $K_{ab}^z$ plus a ``mass'' part $u_{2}^z \delta_{ab}$, which is defined by requiring that the smallest eigenvalue of $K^z$ is unity.
-The eigenvector matrix $V^z$ of $K^z$ is chosen randomly from the Haar measure on $O(N)$, and $\varphi_z$ has similarly a random orientation.
+The eigenvector matrix $V^z$ of $K^z$ is sampled from the Haar measure on $O(N)$, and $s_z$ has a random orientation.

-Although no notion of locality is present, we can still use RG.
-Following \cite{bradde_pca_2017}, when analyzing model $z$, we take the collective degrees of freedom to be the eigenvectors of $K^z$.
+Although no notion of locality is present, we can still use RG, following \cite{bradde_pca_2017}.
+When analyzing the component energy labeled $z$, we take the collective degrees of freedom to be the eigenvectors of $K^z$.
 Assume that the $K^z$ eigenvalues are well-described by a density $\rho_z(\lambda)$.
-In the collective basis, the scale-free part of the kinetic term looks like
+In the collective basis, the scale-free part of the kinetic term has the form:

-By assumption, $\rho_z$ depends on $\lambda$ as a power law, and we can identify the exponent with a spatial dimensionality:
+By assumption, $\rho_z$ depends on $\lambda$ as a power law, and we can identify the exponent with spatial dimensionality:

-To be clear, we have not introduced anything like a spatial manifold in which these degrees of freedom are localized, and this relation to dimension is only an analogy.
+To be clear, we have not introduced anything like a spatial manifold in which these degrees of freedom are localized; this relation to dimension is only an analogy.
 The spectral density exponent $\alpha$ controls the scaling properties of couplings in the same way that dimensionality does in field theory.
 The UV scale $\Lambda_z$ is the largest eigenvalue of $K^z$ and scales as $N^{1/\alpha_z}$.

-For our analysis we use the vertex expansion method with expansion points $\varphi_z$.
+For our analysis, we use the vertex expansion method with expansion points $s_z$.
 Although the NPRG formalism allows for all entries of the effective vertices to be tracked, we perform a low-dimensional parameterization in line with the parameters of the original Hamiltonian.
 Our cutoff scheme is the Litim regulator \cite{litim_optimized_2001}, without field-strength renormalization.
 For component $z$, this this takes the form

-Our ansatz for the flowing effective action contains two couplings $u_{2,k}^z$ and $u_{4,k}^z$ for each component $z$:
+The ansatz for the flowing effective action contains two couplings $u_{2,k}^z$ and $u_{4,k}^z$ for each component $z$: